 Broccoli potato soup with roasted chickpeas is a warm and hearty soup for chilly days.
+Creamy broccoli soup and the crunch of seasoned chickpeas makes for a filling meal.
 This easy recipe is vegan and gluten free.

 Broccoli Potato Soup with Roasted Chickpeas.